Education and Instruction

 Reason for Treatment: Torn ACL/ Splayed legs

 Izzy came to us with a torn ACL that reattached in the wrong place on her leg.
 We adopted her and took her to the Medical Center For Birds for surgery to repair it.
 Izzy had a big surgery and several months of rehab but unfortunately the surgery didn't hold and her legs began to splay out.
-She can get around but never in a straight line.
-Izzy is a Silkie Frizzle chicken, so she has a hard time taking in proper nutrition due to the way her legs stand when feeding.
-Therefore, Izzy receives ongoing Gavage Feeding treatment to ensure she is properly nourished.
+She has now passed, but when she was at the Sanctuary she could get around, just not in a straight line.
+Izzy was a Silkie Frizzle chicken, so she had a hard time taking in proper nutrition due to the way her legs stoood when feeding.
+Therefore, Izzy received ongoing Gavage Feeding treatment to ensure she was properly nourished.

 Torpedo Feeding